Have you ever considered what’s in your Haircare or choosing a natural, organic alternative?

 With 99.8% ingredients of natural origin is new organic certified haircare product dedicated to coloured hair.
 Without parabens, silicones and SLS, it nourishes and moisturizes dry damaged hair and improves hair manageability and well-being.

 The Moringa Repair Conditioner deeply nourishes and restores the natural well-being of dry damaged hair.
 Particularly indicated for coloured, permed or stressed hair.
-A mix of Moringa, Aloe vera, Rosemary, Wheat and Olive extracts allows many health and nutritional benefits, and provides high concentration of antioxidants, vitamins, minerals, phytonutrients and proteins.
+A mix of Moringa, Aloe vera, Rosemary, Wheat and Olive extracts allows many health and nutritional benefits and provides a high concentration of antioxidants, vitamins, minerals, phytonutrients and proteins.
 Deeply nourishes, revitalizes and adds body and softness to the hair, helping to restore the natural balance.

 The conditioner, however, I wasn’t quite so impressed with, I realise taming my long highlighted hair is a task in itself to be fair.